whinee/AllTheUtils/docs/api/unreleased/cli/dataclasses.md

 str | None
 ```

-The title for options in the help page.
+The short help to use for this command.
+This is shown on the command listing of the parent command.

 <h3 id="classes-commandoptionshelpschema"><a href="#classes-commandoptionshelpschema"><pre>CommandOptionsHelpSchema</pre></a></h3>